Have you been chasing the elusive rabbit of productivity for too long?

 Nowadays, the simple ability to have a long-term plan—and then stick to that long-term plan until its conclusion—is in short supply.
 But success—whether that’s defined as landing a new client, driving economic growth for your business, or launching a new product—is a long game.

 So instead of jumping from one productivity hack to the next, try developing a long-term strategy for success—and then seeing that strategy through.

 5. Your Tools Are Using You

-Bonus tip: Even though I rely on tools like time trackers, to-do lists and digital calendars to manage my workflow, using multiple solutions that serve a similar purpose does more harm than good.
+Bonus tip: Even though I rely on tools like time trackers, to-do lists, and digital calendars to manage my workflow, using multiple solutions that serve a similar purpose does more harm than good.
 If you feel that researching and comparing productivity software has become your little hobby, have a look at this article.

 The Bottom Line

 Chasing the rabbit of productivity has become an international sport.
-Nobody knows exactly what the rules are, but since the game is afoot we feel compelled to participate.
+Nobody knows exactly what the rules are, but since the game is afoot, we feel compelled to participate.

-Just like the snake oil peddlers of the “Old West”, productivity gurus go to great lengths to sell the “best”, “fastest” and “easiest” methods that will allow you to excel in business and personal life.
-But sometimes it just pays off to flex the muscle of skepticism a bit.
+Just like the snake oil peddlers of the Old West, productivity gurus go to great lengths to sell the “best,” “fastest,” and “easiest” methods that will allow you to excel in business and personal life.
+But sometimes, a little skepticism can go a long way.

 Don’t get us wrong; we’re not saying productivity is a bad thing.
 When used strategically, productivity hacks and strategies can help you become more efficient at work and find a better work-life balance—that is, if you don’t get carried away.